What are disability benefits?

 However, if you or your deaf child do need financial support there are various options available to you.
 But it’s important to get the right information and advice to ensure you don’t miss out.

-Benefits are cash payments paid by the Government to people and families.
+Benefits are cash payments paid by the government to people and families.
 They can be paid due to low income or because of specific needs, such as a disability or illness.
-The main disability benefits are Disability Living Allowance (DLA) and Personal Independent Payment (PIP).
-You can find more information on our website about DLA and PIP here.
+The main disability benefits in England, Northern Ireland and Wales are Disability Living Allowance (DLA) and Personal Independent Payment (PIP).
+In Scotland, the main disability benefits are Child Disability Payment (CDP) and Adult Disability Payment (ADP).

 They are not means tested.
 This means that it doesn’t matter if you are in work or have savings, you and your deaf child could still qualify to receive either DLA or PIP.
 The amount you are awarded is also based on the level of disability and not your current financial situation.

 Yes.
-Many deaf children and young people and their families in the UK receive Disability Living Allowance (DLA) (or an equivalent such as Child Disability Payment in Scotland) or Personal Independence Payment (PIP), as these benefits are a contribution towards the extra costs of raising a disabled child or living with a disability.
+Many deaf children and young people and their families in England, Northern Ireland and Wales receive DLA or PIP, and CDP or ADP in Scotland, as these benefits are a contribution towards the extra costs of raising a disabled child or living with a disability.

 It is important to remember that the level of hearing loss itself doesn’t determine entitlement to disability benefits.
 Whether or not your child uses hearing technology, can lip read or uses sign language also makes no difference, as they may still be entitled to the benefit.